NABelford/Projects/README.md

 # Projects
-Code files for non-work projects
+Code files for class or personal projects in R